 While finishing up my Bsc. in Computing Science I worked at Science LinX (2009-2012) where I grew from a system administrator to serious game developer with a diverse set of responsibilities, from building exhibits to managing projects.

-Recently I’ve started on my master’s degree in Computing Science at Utrecht University, specializing in game and media technology.
+I’m finishing up my master’s degree in Computing Science at Utrecht University, specializing in game and media technology while also doing an internship at Abbey Games.